FAIMS/FAIMS2-Documentation/docs/Developer+Setup.md

--   For more server usage commands follow the [Developer Setup](../Developer+Setup) guide
+-   For more server usage commands follow the [Developer Setup](../Developer+Setup) guide.

 ### Troubleshooting